ajroberts0417/mcp-nyc/README.md

+# MCP NYC

+Hey Hackathon People!

+Here's how to get this working:
+1. `bun install` or `npm install`
+2. `bun run prepare` or `npm run prepare`
+3. `node build/index.js config --debug`

+Now restart your Claude app and it should be working.

+Am i still dxren?
+Hello
+HELLO

 # Shell MCP Server

 A Node.js implementation of the Model Context Protocol (MCP) that provides secure shell command execution capabilities.
 This server allows AI models to execute shell commands in a controlled environment with built-in security measures.
 Easily integrates with [Claude Desktop](https://claude.ai/download) for connecting Claude with your shell.